Our user cases

 Project objective

-The project has been designed to meet the specific needs of Covéa, which aims to strengthen the resilience of its activities in the face of climatic perils.
-The main objective is to provide robust predictive data to enable Covéa to better understand and anticipate major climatic prerils.
+The project has been designed to meet the specific needs of Covéa, which aims to strengthen the resilience of its activities in the face of climate risks.
+The main objective is to provide robust predictive data to enable Covéa to better understand and anticipate major climate risks.
 This data will enable Covéa to model climate impacts more accurately.

 Projet phases

-This project has been designed in such a way as to be structured around 5 major stages.
-At the end of these 5 stages, Covéa will be in a position to model climate impacts in greater detail, thanks to the data provided by Hydroclimat.
+This project has been designed in such a way that it is structured around 5 major stages.
+At the end of these 5 stages, the Covéa Group will be fully capable of modelling climate impacts in greater detail using the data provided by Hydroclimat.
+All of this with the aim of better preventing and anticipating climatic perils.

 Phase 1: Pre-processing of climatic data

-This first stage of climate data pre-processing involves extracting and interpolating historical and prospective climate data from the CMIP6 (Coupled Model Intercomparison Project Phase 6) climate models for the historical reference period and the medium-term future horizon on a grid covering the spatial extent of the study area.
+This first stage of pre-processing the climate data involves extracting and interpolating the historical and prospective climate data from the CMIP6 (Coupled Model Intercomparison Project Phase 6) climate models for the historical reference period and the medium-term future horizon on a grid covering the spatial extent of the study area.

 Climatic data are checked and qualified to ensure their suitability for the study.